SOLUBLE GUANYLATE CYCLASE STIMULATOR (SGCS)

 Prescribing information states that Adempas is taken three times a day.
 Due to its ability to cause severe birth defects, Adempas is only available to female consumers through a limited distribution program called Adempas Risk Evaluation and Mitigation Strategies (REMS) Program.

 Adempas comes in tablet form.

-The FDA-approved label for Adempas lists common side effects including headache, dizziness, hypotension (low blood pressure), upset stomach, stomach pain, gastric reflux, nausea, diarrhea, vomiting, and constipation.
+The FDA-approved label for Adempas lists common side effects including headache, dizziness, hypotension (low blood pressure), upset stomach, stomach pain, anemia, gastric reflux, nausea, diarrhea, vomiting, and constipation.